The "Venice Principles" - the Protection and Promotion of the Ombudsman Institution

 In June 2017, the Commission decided to codify, on the basis of its previous work, a set of constitutional and legal principles ("Venice Principles") specifically devoted to the Ombudsman institution.
 A working group composed of four members of the Commission and one expert has met several times in order to draft a text offering guidelines which should prevail in the setting up and proper operational functioning of the Ombudsman Institution while respecting national specificities and diversities.

-Prior to the submission to and the formal adoption by the Venice Commission, a broad process of consultation and exchanged with Ombudsman Institutions from all over the world as well as with the international stakeholders has been launched.
+Prior to the submission to and the formal adoption by the Venice Commission, a broad process of consultation and exchanged with Ombudsman Institutions from all over the world as well as with the international stakeholders was launched.